 Limiting salt and sugar intake will stand your baby in good stead as treats such as cakes and biscuits contain very little if any nutritional value in comparison to the calories they contain.
 The sugar in such snacks also increases chances of tooth decay.
 Although your baby is born with a natural taste for sweet it is in fact the opposite with salt so avoiding salty snacks such as crisps lessens the chances of your baby developing a taste for these at an early stage in life which will in turn help them maintain good eating habits early on.
 At this crucial stage it is advised to avoid adding salt or sugar to baby’s diet at all.

-In order to avoid confusion regarding juice, the American Academy of Paediatrics recommends no more than four ounces (or around 120mL) of juice per day but only when she is able to drink from a cup on her own.
-The proportions advised are one ounce (or 30mL) of juice to one of water and should only be introduced when your baby has reached 6 months.
+In order to avoid confusion regarding juice, the American Academy of Paediatrics recommends no more than 120ml of juice per day but only when bub is able to drink from a cup on their own.
+The proportions advised are 30ml of juice to one of water and should only be introduced when your baby has reached 6 months.

 Baby’s Iron Requirements